Matrix Addition And Subtraction Calculator

 Again, mathematicians got too bored to stop at that.
-Just like a dream in that famous movie, they decided to go deeper, and discovered complex numbers and quaternions.
-We can't see these that easy in the world around us (but believe us, they're there), and calculations with them get a little tricky.
+Just like a dream in that famous movie, they decided to go deeper and discovered complex numbers and quaternions.
+We can't see these that easily in the world around us (but believe us, they're there), and calculations with them get a little tricky.
 Fortunately, they don't interest us here at all.

 There is another extension of the real numbers.
 Think about it, what if instead of a single number... bear with us!
 What if instead of a single number, we considered a few of them at once?
 Mind = blown.

 A matrix is an array of elements (usually numbers) that has a set number of rows and columns.
 An example of a matrix would be